-The Department of Theatre & Dance, through the generosity of David and Lowell Andreas in honor of their wife and mother, will host the following Artists in Residence during 2008-09.
-Most will include a public master class or public performance (click on the names below to see more pictures from their time at Minnesota State Mankato).
+The Department of Theatre & Dance, through the generosity of David and Lowell Andreas in honor of their wife and mother, hosted the following Artists in Residence during 2008-09.

 (Indonesian/Javanese)—World Dance class, Jan.
 24